Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Autonomous Cruise Control

-There is now an even more advanced option for cruise control called cooperative adaptive cruise control.
+There is an even more advanced option for cruise control, known as cooperative adaptive cruise control.
 This system gathers information from roadside beacons, mobile infrastructure, and satellites to determine the distance between other vehicles and adjust accordingly.

 Voice Control Bluetooth

-In California and many other states, using a phone while driving is illegal, and for good reason; after all, it’s one of the leading causes of motor vehicle accidents.
-Smartphones nowadays can automatically be connected to Bluetooth-enabled cars, allowing you to answer calls with a voice command.
+In California and many other states, using a phone while driving is illegal.
+Distracted driving is one of many causes of motor vehicle accidents.
+Modern smartphones can automatically be connected to Bluetooth-enabled cars, allowing you to answer calls with a voice command.

 This is not a brand-new technology, but it is helpful in preventing distracted driving accidents.
-Due to an increase in car accidents caused by phone distractions, many applications and devices for safe driving will continue to receive funding.
+Due to an increase in car accidents caused by phone distractions, many applications and devices designed to promote safe driving will continue to receive funding.

 Anti Reckless Teen Driving Tech

-Teens need to think twice about reckless driving.
-Now, there are products designed to monitor and ensure the safe driving of teens.
+Reckless driving is one of the common factors that contribute to traffic accidents involving teen drivers.
+There are products or features designed to monitor and help promote safer driving habits among teens.
 For example, some phone applications that use GPS can alert parents if the teen is speeding or driving dangerously.

 Interlock Devices